-Your boards are where you’ll save pins into, so make sure to create boards for topics you cover in your coaching business.
+Each Pinterest board is where you’ll save pins, so make sure to create boards for topics you cover in your coaching business.

-(You can also create boards that are purely to engage your dream clients, and not necessarily for content you cover on your blog!)
+(You can also create multiple boards that serve purely to engage your dream clients and not necessarily for content you cover on your blog!)

 Make sure to use relevant keywords, but also to make your board descriptions interesting and helpful for the reader.

-Once you have somewhere to start saving pins to, you can start to upload images that lead to your own content.
+Once you have somewhere to start saving pins, you can upload images that lead to your own content.

-Simply create compelling pin designs that your target audience would enjoy, and upload them to the relevant board with an SEO optimized pin description and a link back to the relevant content on your site.
+Simply create compelling pin designs that your target audience would enjoy and upload them to the relevant board with an SEO-optimized pin description and a link to your website where the relevant content sits.

 - Make sure to follow the best practices for your pin designs.
 Create long, vertical images at the recommended size, and include text on your pin to give it more context.

-- Just like we researched into what keywords top ranking pinners are using, also check out their pin designs.
+- Just like we researched what keywords top-ranking pinners are using, also check out their pin designs.
 You will be able to see what pin looks pinners are engaging with for certain keywords, and this can inspire your own designs.

-- Put a watermark, your logo, or site URL on ALL your pins.
-There are people out there who will steal your pins, and use them to lead to their own site!
+Put a watermark, your logo, or your website URL on ALL your pins.
+There are people out there who will steal your pins and use them to lead to their own site!
 So make sure you put something on them to show you created them.

-With Pinterest, providing you are following Pinterest’s best practices, using good SEO strategies, and are consistent, you can expect to start getting traffic to your site within 3 – 6 months.
+With Pinterest, providing you are following Pinterest’s best practices, using good SEO strategies, and being consistent, you can expect to start getting traffic to your site within 3 – 6 months.

 So once you start getting those potential clients over to your website, you need to convert them!